Skip to main content

 Watching Satine die, heartbreaking as it may have been for Christian, was still a tender mercy.
 The worst possible outcome here wasn’t Satine dying—that was always going to happen—but rather Satine dying without them rekindling their love.
 Whatever happy ending they did get, they got it by clinging to their ideals and believing in love above all things.

-In a director’s commentary for the film, Baz Lurhman says the following:
+In a director’s commentary for the film, Baz Luhrmann says the following about the ending:

 And the important thing for Christian’s journey is that even though he discovers that love doesn’t conquer all that he accepts that, that he doesn’t give up on those ideals.